vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worship of Sun; draw a figure of lotus and Sun called Khakholka to be established thereon; the Mūlamantra is ‘om Khakholkāya namaḥ'; twelve Adityas, Jaya, Vijaya, Sesa, Vāsuki, Vināyaka, Mahāśveta and queen Suvarcalā to be placed in front of Sun image and also several other deities; eating of nimba leaves on 7th and sleeping before Sun image; on 8th again worship Sun; performer freed from all diseases; KKV 198-203, HV I. 697-701 (from

 Bhav.), NA 52.
-Nirjalaikādasi-on Jy. śu.
+Nirjalaikādaśī-on Jy. śu.
 11 ; fast from morning of one day to

 next day morning; no water to be drunk the whole day except what one may take in for obligatory ācamana (such as in sandhyā adoration); next day donate jar full of water and sugar and some gold and break the fast; reaps reward of twelve dvādasis and reaches Visnuloka; HV I 1089-91 (from M. B.); SmK 122–123, and p.
 109 above.